jonathan-laurent/delphyne/docs/manual/extension.md

 Navigation operations can be undone by clicking on the `Undo` icon on the header of the tree view or by using shortcut ++cmd+d++ followed by ++cmd+z++.
 In addition, to jump to a node with a given identifier (node identifier numbers are shown in the title of the "Node" view and in references in some command outputs), you can use shortcut ++cmd+d+cmd+n++.
 To jump to a space with a given identifier, you can use shortcut ++cmd+d+cmd+s++.

+!!! note "Generating Browsable Traces"
+    In order to visualize the trace contained in a command file, Delphyne looks at the `outcome.result.browsable_trace` field, which contains all information about a trace needed to visualize it in VSCode.
+However, not all commands output this field since it can be very heavy.
+If it is not present but raw trace information is still available (in field `outcome.result.raw_trace`), it can be generated using the [`delphyne browse <command_file.exec.yaml>`][delphyne.__main__.DelphyneCLI.browse] command from the Delphyne CLI.

 ## Tips and Shortcuts